dwainetrain/minderva/README.md

 - ~~Delete Card: A confirmation alert should pop up~~
 - ~~Delete Card: A status message should flash in~~
 - ~~Add Card: It should flash a status message on add~~
-- Quiz Page: It should show the number of cards in the quiz, and what number you are on.
+- ~~Quiz Page: It should show the number of cards in the quiz, and what number you are on.~~
-- Quiz Page: It should have better seperation of flip card from next card
-- Quiz Page: It should show whether you are on the front or back of a card
+- ~~Quiz Page: It should show whether you are on the front or back of a card~~
-- Quiz Page: At the end of the quiz, it should show a congratulations message
+- ~~Quiz Page: At the end of the quiz, it should show a congratulations message~~
-- Quiz Page: The cards should be reviewed in random order
+- ~~Quiz Page: The cards should be reviewed in random order~~
-- User Profile: It should show the actual user profile
+- ~~User Profile: It should show the actual user profile~~
-- User Profile: It should remove the date element, that's just the current time
+- ~~User Profile: It should remove the date element, that's just the current time~~
-- User Profile: User should be able to select default to and from languages
+- ~~Overall: It should have a 404 page.~~

+**Version 0.09:**

+1st Data Integrity and Security Audit Pass

+- Dashboard if you're not logged in, you get this error: Error in onSnapshot: FirebaseError: Missing or insufficient permissions.
+Meaning it's trying to pull from the database before verifying that a user is logged in.
+It should first check user, and only if user, then database functions.
+- Add Card, Edit Card: It should have limit on the amount of characters you can translate per card.
+- You should disconnect from the internet and apis and see how they handle failing, this is a way to start tackling all the error handling that needs to take place
+- It should have protected api keys so you can deploy it
+- See other security considerations in your notes

 Overall Notes:

-- Roadmap to Version 1.0: ~~Firebase CRUD~~ → ~~Basic Quiz~~ → ~~Basic User Functions~~ → First UX Pass → Data Integrity and Security Audit Pass -> 1st Visual Design Pass (Material UI - design in figma, implement in React Material UI package, see here (https://material-ui.com/getting-started/installation/) ) -> Revisit UX -> Refine Visual -> Get feedback from users and hackers -> Review and implement notes on usability, accessibility and security
+- Roadmap to Version 1.0: ~~Firebase CRUD~~ → ~~Basic Quiz~~ → ~~Basic User Functions~~ → ~~First UX Pass~~ → Data Integrity and Security Audit Pass -> 1st Visual Design Pass (Material UI - design in figma, implement in React Material UI package, see here (https://material-ui.com/getting-started/installation/ && https://material.io/resources) ) -> Revisit UX -> Refine Visual -> Get feedback from users and hackers -> Review and implement notes on usability, accessibility and security

 - Review useEffect in depth, the components are all calling things 4 or more times, this may have to do with how you're sending props.
 If you send props that are updated in state, that will trickle down and rerender them.
 I think...check out anti-patterns to see if one of those is causing this.